omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

-<font color="#888888">**What is this page about?**</font> In this article you will learn how to set up your own build tools for either the server- or client-side.
+<font color="#888888">**What is this page about?**</font> In this article you will learn how to set up your own build tools for either the server or client side.
 In the process we will automate the task of compiling your `*.js` files from `*.coffee`.
 You will also learn how to concatenate, compile and minify your application so it results in one very optimised file you can serve to browsers.</font>

 ## Prerequisites

 `cake` is `coffee`'s little sister (or so I picture things).
-If you installed CoffeeScript using `npm` then you should already have access to it.
-If you used `cake install` you have in fact had first-hand experience with the tool.
+If you installed CoffeeScript using `npm`, then you should already have access to it.
+If you used `cake install`, you have in fact had first-hand experience with the tool.

-If you have symlinked `bin/coffee` to a new location on your `$PATH` then you should also symlink `bin/cake`:
+If you have symlinked `bin/coffee` to a new location on your `$PATH`, then you should also symlink `bin/cake`:

     $ ln -s /home/stan/public/coffee-script/bin/cake /usr/local/bin/cake